Voyrox/Nexcast/README.md

 # Nexcast

-Nextcast is a autoscaler that forecats demand and returns replica recommendations, while the autoscaler coordinates scaling decisions across peer cluster using Docker or Kubernetes.
-Traffic is calculated using per-service traffic metrics and capactity settings from the `services.yaml`.
-When `beta`, `utilization_target`, `a`, and `cores_instance` are configured, the predictor can convert forecast traffic into required replicas with:
+Nexcast is an autoscaler that forecasts demand and turns that forecast into replica recommendations.
+It coordinates scaling decisions across a peer cluster and can operate with either Docker or Kubernetes.
+Traffic demand is calculated from per-service traffic metrics plus capacity settings defined in `services.yaml`.

+When `beta`, `utilization_target`, `a`, and `cores_instance` are configured, Nexcast can translate forecast traffic into the number of replicas a service should run.
+The oldest reachable node by process `startTime` becomes the leader.
+If any configured peer is unreachable, the cluster fails closed and skips scaling until full visibility is restored.

+Nexcast supports two peer-coordinated backends:

+- `Docker cluster` for local Docker daemons across multiple servers
+- `Kubernetes peer` for scaling existing Kubernetes Deployments while keeping the same peer leader model.

 $$
 \text{Cores}_{\text{total}} = \frac{\beta \cdot \text{RPS}_{\text{target}}}{\text{utilization}_{\text{target}} - a}